 The program also includes a number of support units.
 Food Services oversee all food distribution and preparation.
 The Facilities and Maintenance Unit provides maintenance and repairs to departmental buildings.
-The Special Investigations and Securities Units oversee security methods and procedures, neutralize disturbances and assist with other contingencies (Tactical Team), and investigate breaches of inmate security.
+The Special Investigations and Security Units oversee security methods and procedures, neutralize disturbances and assist with other contingencies (Tactical Team), and investigate breaches of inmate security.
 The Classification Unit determines the appropriate custody level and services for inmates, and provides case management services.
 Inmate Accounts serves as custodian of inmate funds, and the Inmate Commissary sells toiletries, non-prescription health care items, postage, and snack items to inmates.
-The Records and Identification Unit was moved into this program in FY 2001 from Central Management because the unit serves to support the institutions.
-Correctional Industries offers vocational training and meaningful work opportunities for inmates within the institutions.
 The program also is responsible for rehabilitative services.
 The Health Care unit provides medical, dental and mental health services to the inmate population.
 Other program services include educational and vocational training, drug treatment, sex-offender treatment, health education, conflict management training, and general reading and law libraries for use by prisoners.
+The Reintegration Unit will operate a 200-bed facility for sentenced males who are within six months of release, but who have not qualified for lower custody status or parole.